 Looking for a map?

-Panthertown features more than 30 miles of primitive backcountry U.S. Forest Service trails for hikers, mountain bikers, and equestrians to enjoy in Nantahala National Forest.
+Panthertown Valley features more than 30 miles of rugged, primitive backcountry trails and U.S. Forest Service roads in Nantahala National Forest for hikers, mountain bikers, and equestrians to explore.

 Friends of Panthertown works in partnership with the U.S. Forest Service to conserve this outstanding natural resource while improving the quality and experience of recreational opportunities in Panthertown.

-Our volunteers protect and maintain the official Panthertown Trail System, consisting of 30 miles of multi-use, non-motorized public trails spread out over 6,300 acres.
-We only maintain the trails officially recognized by the U.S. Forest Service.
+Our volunteers protect and maintain the official Panthertown Valley Trail System, consisting of 30 miles of multi-use, non-motorized public trails spread out over 6,311 acres.
+We only maintain the trails listed here that are part of the official U.S. Forest Service trail system.

-You may view the original June 2009 Panthertown Trail System map (seen here) published by the U.S. Forest Service.
-This map is low resolution and does not contain the more recent trail additions and re-routes, or any of the unofficial, unmarked footpaths in Panthertown.
-Download USFS Map (708KB PDF).
-The updated USFS trail system map of Panthertown Valley (featured on the bulletin boards at Panthertown) was first printed in 2013 (ISBN 9781593516888) and is currently available for purchase at USFS Nantahala Ranger office in Franklin, NC and download onto mobile devices.
-You may want to grab a few copies for your friends.
-They make a good gift and are much better than getting lost.
+The original June 2009 Panthertown Trail System map (seen above) was published by the U.S. Forest Service.
+This free map is low resolution and does not contain the more recent trail additions and re-routes, or any of the unofficial, unmarked footpaths in Panthertown.
+The updated USFS trail system map (featured at the trailhead bulletin boards) was printed in 2013 and is available for purchase at the USFS Nantahala district office in Franklin NC, at the Cradle of Forestry online store, and can also be downloaded onto mobile devices.

-We highly recommend you get yourself Burt Kornegay’s Guide’s Guide to Panthertown.
+We recommend you get yourself Burt Kornegay’s Guide’s Guide to Panthertown if you plan to spend a lot of time in Panthertown.
 It’s the best map available.
 It’s not free, and you can’t download it, but it remains the most detailed map and guide for exploring Panthertown.
+It’s an essential reference to have with you.
 Don’t leave home without it.

-To have a better understanding of the trail system in Panthertown, view the U.S. Forest Service Decision Memo (DM) on the Panthertown Trail Project, signed in April 2009 by the District Ranger for the Nantahala National Forest.
+A bit of history – to have a better understanding of how the trail system uses in Panthertown were originally designated, view the April 2009 U.S. Forest Service Decision Memo (DM) on the Panthertown Trail Project, signed by the Nantahala National Forest District Ranger.
 Download USFS Panthertown Trail Project Decision Memo (3.3MB PDF).

 Would you like to leave us with a trail report?
 The more detailed your report the better.

-Other sources for Panthertown Valley trail information and hike suggestions:
+Other free sources for Panthertown Valley online maps and trail information: